We use cookies to collect anonymous data to help us improve your site browsing experience.

 What's it like to work in Parliament House?
 The most senior member of the Scottish judiciary, Lord Carloway reflects on his experience of Parliament House as a workplace for all sectors of the Scottish legal profession.

-Transcript: talk by Lord President of the Court of Session and Lord Justice General, Lord Carloway
+Transcript: Talk by Lord President of the Court of Session and Lord Justice General, Lord Carloway

 What unexpected activities were regarded as criminal acts in 1895?
 Could putting beans in your bread have gotten you in hot water?
 Was fortune-telling and reading palms a risky business?
 Would you have been charged with a crime for doing something that seems absolutely ordinary today?
 And what would have been the penalty for these crimes?